jcowan27/-Welcome-/README.md

 # -Welcome-
-"My first repository on GitHub"
+My first repository on GitHub
+I like camping and wine